samirgnawali/hexoblog/source/_posts/CapsuleNet-Understanding-Dynamic-routing-between-capsules.md

 # Disadvantage of CNN
 CNN has two disadvantages:
 -- (1) Pooling in CNN gives away small amount of transitional invariance at each layer, therefore precise location of the most active feature is lost.
-Due to this reason a CNN classifier can classify [Picasso’s "Portrait of woman in d`hermine"](https://jhui.github.io/assets/capsule/picasso.jpg) as a human face, which isnt true.
+Due to this reason a CNN classifier can classify [Picasso’s "Portrait of woman in d`hermine"](https://vikasbhandary.com.np/assets/images/picasso.jpg) as a human face, which isn't true.
 -- (2) CNNs cannot extrapolate their understanding of geometric relationships to radically new viewpoints.
 For example in Diagram 3, there are multiple images of tower of liberty.
-For a CNN, it is really hard to recognize as same image because it does not have this build-in understanding of 3D space, but for a CapsNet it is much easier because these relationships are explicitly modeled.
-The [paper](https://openreview.net/pdf?id=HJWLfGWRb) that uses this approach was able to cut error rate by 45% as compared to the previous state of the art, which is a huge improvement [[link](https://medium.com/@pechyonkin/understanding-hintons-capsule-networks-part-i-intuition-b4b559d1159b)]. (for more see Geoffery Hilton's famous his famous talk about [what is wrongs with CNNs](https://www.youtube.com/watch?v=rTawFwUvnLE))
+For a CNN, it is really hard to recognize as same image because it does not have build-in understanding of 3D space, but for a CapsuleNet it is much easier because these relationships are explicitly modeled.
+The [paper](https://openreview.net/pdf?id=HJWLfGWRb) which uses this approach was able to cut the error rate by 45% as compared to the previous state of the art, which is a huge improvement [[link](https://medium.com/@pechyonkin/understanding-hintons-capsule-networks-part-i-intuition-b4b559d1159b)]. (for more see Geoffery Hilton's famous his famous talk about [what is wrongs with CNNs](https://www.youtube.com/watch?v=rTawFwUvnLE))

 {% image center fig-100 https://vikasbhandary.com.np/assets/images/picasso.jpg "Diagram 1: Portrait of woman in d`hermine" %}

 {% image center fig-100 https://cdn-images-1.medium.com/max/800/1*pTu8CbnA_MzRbTh6Ia87hA.png "Diagram 2: To a CNN, both pictures are similar, since they both contain similar elements." %}

 {% image center fig-100 https://cdn-images-1.medium.com/max/1000/1*nUJl2W-YVHPIxykzpixmkA.jpeg "Diagram 3: To a CNN, both pictures are similar, since they both contain similar elements." %}

 # CapsuleNet: Network architechture
 {% image center fig-100 https://cdn-images-1.medium.com/max/800/1*0NxktTeAhqNyRa411M3LXA.jpeg "Diagram 4: CapsNet, the neural network using capsules" %}

 The architecture is shallow with only two convolutional layers and one fully connected layer.
 Conv1 has 256, 9x9 convolution kernels with a stride of 1 and ReLU activation.
 This layer converts pixel intensities to the activities of local feature detectors that are then used as inputs to the primary capsules.
 The second layer (PrimaryCapsules) is a convolutional capsule layer with 32 channels of convolutional 8D capsules (i.e. each primary capsule contains 8 convolutional units with a 9x9 kernel and a stride of 2).
 The final Layer (DigitCaps) has one 16D capsule per digit class and each of these capsules receives input from all the capsules in the layer below.